 During the week prior to the start of classes in the fall semester, special orientation sessions are conducted by both the Graduate College and the department for new students.
-The purpose of these sessions is to answer questions and clarify expectations for the program.
-Advanced students actively participate in the department sessions and play an ongoing role throughout the program in the socialization of new students.
+The purpose of these sessions is to answer questions, clarify expectations for the program and connect with your peers.
+Advanced students actively participate in the department sessions and play an ongoing role throughout the program in the inclusion and mentorship of new students.

-In addition, the department assigns each new student an officemate/mentor for their first year.
+In addition, the department assigns each new student an officemate for their first year.
 This student is available to answer any questions and concerns, show the student around the campus and department, and help with housing, library, computer centers and other questions.